chriskilding/jackson-dataformat-ron/README.md

 Experimental [Rust Object Notation](https://github.com/ron-rs/ron) (RON) support for Jackson.

+This project is a prototype. **It is not suitable for production use**.

 ## Overview

 There are times when JSON is too limited to represent the concepts you need to serialize.
 JSON notably lacks support for